ClassicalMoser/eslint-plugin-import-boundaries/HEXAGONAL_DEFAULTS.md

 # Hexagonal Architecture Default Configuration

-This document defines a **sane default configuration** for hexagonal architecture (ports and adapters) that can be used as a starting point for projects following this pattern.
+This document defines a default configuration for hexagonal architecture (ports and adapters) that can be used as a starting point for projects following this pattern.

 ## Default Boundaries